tderflinger/chi-country-facts/README.md

 ```

 The resulting file is a CSV file (countries-economy.csv) which can be further analyzed, for example using Excel or Pandas.

-## Querying Data

-You can query the data using the MongoDB API.
-Alternatively, run the GraphQL server and query via the GraphQL API.
-There also exists the Apollo Studio Sandbox to query the data.

 ## License